Policies and procedures

 Insurance for County Based 4-H Program Accidents/Injuries:

 Use the American Income Life Insurance Claim form that is found in 4-H Policies/Procedures on-line.
-This form may be found on the Indiana 4-H Hub, in the Policy and Procedures, Risk Management Forms section.
+This form may be found on the Indiana 4-H Hub, under the Policy and Procedures tab, in the Risk Management Forms section.
 It contains the Indiana Policy number AIN48180 in Part 1 of the form.
 Parts 2, 3, and 4 must be completed by an Extension Educator prior to submission.
 Contact the witness to the accident for information to complete Part 3 Injury Report section of the form.
 This form has been made editable so that you can type the required information into the form before printing.
 All claim reports must be signed by the Extension Educator and either mailed or faxed to American Income Life Insurance.
 A copy of the form submitted to American Income Life will also be mailed to the family with the sample letter provided.

 A sample parent/guardian letter has been prepared so that you can communicate to the family and provide them with a copy of the accident/claim form for them to follow up on insurance payment.
 Please place this letter on your county Purdue Extension letterhead and save for future use.